Our Top 5 Exercises for a healthy and flexible back

 Our spine is designed to move

-When we stop moving our back we can become stiff, inflexible and compressed and might then get pain or discomfort.
+When we stop moving our back, we can become stiff, inflexible and compressed and might then get pain or discomfort.
 We have 24 vertebrae, 7 at the top (cervical spine), 12 in the middle (thoracic spine) and 5 at the bottom (lumbar spine).
-Most of us only move through around 4 of these vertebrae which means we are putting excessive force and strain onto the these segments and in most people it's the lumbar spine that bears the brunt of these forces.
+Most of us only move through around 4 of these vertebrae, which means we are putting excessive force and strain onto these segments and in most people, it's the lumbar spine that bears the brunt of these forces.

-If you have ever put your back out you'll know that it is pretty grim and effects your entire body because everything in our bodies is connected.
+If you have ever ‘put your back out’, you'll know it affects your entire body because everything in our bodies is connected.

-In order to keep our spine healthy we need to offer it movement, that's movement in all ranges (forward and backward bending and rotation) and in as many orientations as possible (on our back, side, front, all-fours and standing).
-Each time we put socks and underwear on we need to bend forwards and reversing our car or reaching for the toilet paper requires our spine to rotate, but what if we have a rotating chair and reversing camera in our car, or we sit to put socks on?
+To keep our spine healthy, we need to offer it movement, that's movement in all ranges (forward and backward bending and rotation) and in as many orientations as possible (on our back, side, front, all-fours and standing).
+Each time we put on socks and underwear, we need to bend forward and reverse our car or reach for the toilet paper, which requires our spine to rotate, but what if we have a rotating chair and a reversing camera in our car, or we sit to put on socks?
 Our spine never gets the movement it really needs.
-By moving your back in various directions each day you are giving each vertebrae the opportunity to move which helps to improve spine flexibility, decreases compression from sitting and nourishes and hydrates our discs.
-In a Pilates class we’ll move the spine in all directions so that, over time, your spine becomes less compressed and more flexible.
+By moving your back in various directions each day, you are allowing each vertebra to move, which helps to improve spine flexibility, decreases compression from sitting and nourishes and hydrates our discs.
+In a Pilates class, we’ll move the spine in all directions so that, over time, your spine becomes less compressed and more flexible.

 Support and stabilise your back